Uranus XXVIII: Orbit

-S/2025 U 1 is the 14th known member of Uranus's inner moons, which are small moons that orbit interior to the planet's five largest moons (Miranda, Ariel, Umbriel, Titania, and Oberon).
-S/2025 U 1 follows a nearly circular orbit around Uranus's equatorial plane, at a distance of 57844 km from the planet's center with an orbital period of 0.402 d.
-S/2025 U 1 is located outside the edge of Uranus's inner ring system, between the orbits of Ophelia and Bianca.
-The nearly circular orbit of S/2025 U 1 suggests that it formed near its current location, according to El Moutamid.
+Uranus XXVIII is the 14th known member of Uranus's inner moons, which are small moons that orbit interior to the planet's five largest moons (Miranda, Ariel, Umbriel, Titania, and Oberon).
+Uranus XXVIII follows a nearly circular orbit around Uranus's equatorial plane, at a distance of 57844 km from the planet's center with an orbital period of 0.402 d.
+Uranus XXVIII is located outside the edge of Uranus's inner ring system, between the orbits of Ophelia and Bianca.
+The nearly circular orbit of Uranus XXVIII suggests that it formed near its current location, according to El Moutamid.